vmware-archive/kube-prod-runtime/docs/overrides.md

       volumes: []
 ```

-That snippet comes from the [`cert-maanger.jsonnet`](https://github.com/bitnami/kube-prod-runtime/blob/master/manifests/components/cert-manager.jsonnet) file, that gets imported in the previous one.
-Specifically, this is the part about the different environments:
+That snippet comes from the [`cert-manager.jsonnet`](https://github.com/bitnami/kube-prod-runtime/blob/master/manifests/components/cert-manager.jsonnet) file, which is imported by the main platform file (eg `gke.jsonnet`).
+Specifically, this section of the file describes the pre-configured Let's Encrypt environments:

 ```
   // Letsencrypt environments